GroupiSP/himap/docs/index.rst

 Authors
 =======
-HiMAP was developed by the Intelligent Sustainable Prognostics (ISP) group at TU Delft, Aerospace Engineering Faculty.
+HiMAP was developed by the Intelligent System Prognostics (ISP) group at TU Delft, Aerospace Engineering Faculty.

 - **Thanos Kontogiannis**: `a.kontogiannis@tudelft.nl <a.kontogiannis@tudelft.nl>`_